 - Come up with an ingenious new idea, choosing a different feature of the flower to symbolise either another part of the story or what the story means.
 For example, what do the anthers or stigma look like?
 Could the numbers or colours or shapes stand for something else?

 Share some pupil ideas and the fact that passion flowers have different names in different countries.
 For example, Espina de Cristo ('Christ's thorn') in Spain, and Christus-Krone ('Christ's crown'), Christus-Strauss ('Christ's bouquet') and Dorn-Krone ('Crown of thorns') in Germany.

 How many leaves, sepals, petals, stamen/anthers or other features could your flower have?
 What might the numbers mean?
-What will the shapes and colours of your petals, etc. be, and what will they symbolise?
+What will the shapes and colours of your petals (etc.) be, and what will they symbolise?

 The worksheet 'Design an Easter flower full of symbols' could be used to support this.
 Pupils should make a rough design, possibly sketching it out first with an explanation of the intended symbolism.
 Then they should create the separate parts.
-Coloured tissue paper is good for petals, while thin coloured card or paper can be used for the smaller features and also the larger sepals and leaves.
+Coloured tissue paper is good for petals, whilst thin coloured card or paper can be used for smaller features and the larger sepals and leaves.
 Do you have any other materials that would be useful for this task?

 Use a large drinking straw for the stem.
 If time is short, use sticky tape to fix first the petals, then the sepals and finally the leaves.
-Afterwards, squeeze some PVA glue into the end of the straw, and then insert the previously made stamen, anthers and larger stigma into the same end.
+Afterwards, squeeze some PVA glue into the end of the straw, and insert the previously made stamen, anthers and larger stigma into the same end.
 What special name will you give your plant?